Home Healthcare Work: The Risks

 Any of these injuries, or others received while doing this kind of work, could cause serious problems for an individual.
 They also may affect their ability to work.
 If this has happened to you, workers’ compensation can help you meet your financial needs while you recuperate.

-Contact the Raleigh workers’ compensation lawyers at the Law Office of Sam Scudder, if you were injured working as a home health aide and need financial assistance.
+Contact the Morehead City workers’ compensation lawyers at the Law Office of Sam Scudder, if you were injured working as a home health aide and need financial assistance.
 Call 919-851-3311 to speak with a caring and qualified attorney.